 Between 1976 and 1991, Shihan Mantack, along with students from all three martial arts schools, participated in numerous tournaments, and competitions throughout California, Nevada, Arizona, and Mexico.
 However, during the seventies, the eighties and into the early nineties, students from the United Karate Federation (UKF) practically dominated the tournament circuits, as a result, Mantack decided to resume his training in Kenpo, under Master Orned (Chicken) Gabriel, an eight degree black belt, under the late Grand Master Richard (Dick) Willett.

-Currently, Grand Master Mantack is the chief instructor at the Martial Arts Academy, which is a ministry of the church he attends in Chula Vista, Calfornia.
+Currently, Master Mantack is the chief instructor at the Martial Arts Academy, which is a ministry of the church he attends in Chula Vista, California.
 There, he teaches the Martial Arts in a Christian environment, with Christian principles, and emphasis on tournament fighting, and practical street defense techniques.